junron/writeups/cyberthon-2021/zero-mart.md

 While I didn't solve this challenge within the CTF, it's still an interesting challenge that required me to think out of the box.

+^ Network connections out of the service weren't actually blocked.
+I probably just had a problem getting a reverse shell to work.